4k4xs4pH1r3/xrandr/README.md

 # xrandr
-This is a tool is to create and configure your virtual monitor using the below parameters:
+This is a tool to create and configure your virtual & physical monitor using the below parameters:

 Resolution